Housing Rehabilitation Program

 If you have questions or would like to apply for this program, please contact Ms. Liz Badillo, at 407.246.2347.

 Single-Family, Owner-Occupied Rehabilitation – Assists qualified homeowners with repairs to eliminate existing life, safety, health and code violations.
 To be eligible to participate in this program, homeowners must have owned and lived in the home for a minimum of one year and meet income guidelines.
 The home must be located within Orlando city limits.
-For more information on program requirements and how to qualify, please see the Home Repair Program Flyer.
-To apply for assistance, please complete the Home Repair Program Application Form.
+For more information on program requirements and how to qualify, please see the Housing Rehabilitation Informational Flyer.

 Households with Special Needs – Housing rehabilitation assistance is available to homeowners with special needs.
 First priority for assistance under this program is for persons with developmental disabilities seeking home modifications, including technological enhancements and devices, which will allow them to remain independent in their own homes and maintain their homeownership.
-For more information about this program, please use the contact information below.
+For more information about this program, please use the contact information above or click here.

-Contractors Needed – The City is seeking qualified general contractors who are interested in bidding on single-family home rehabilitation and construction projects.
-To apply please complete the Contractor Application Form and submit it to the Housing and Community Development Department.
+Contractors – Qualified general contractors who are interested in bidding on single-family home rehabilitation and construction projects must attend a contractor registration meeting and submit the current contractor application form to the Housing and Community Development Department.
 Minority, women-owned and small contracting firms are encouraged to participate in this program.

 - 2018 Rules, Regulations, and Specifications for Contractors

 - Housing Rehabilitation informational flyer: Frequently asked questions.

 - Address locator: You can use this tool to verify that your home is within Orlando city limits.